cloudfoundry-attic/cf-abacus/doc/broker/architecture.md

 1. Delete UAA client
 1. Mark plans as deleted

-   The plans are not deleted, since Abacus can recieve usage several days after the month ended (depends on `SLACK` setting).
+   The plans are not deleted, since Abacus can receive usage several days after the month ended (depends on `SLACK` value).
 The plans are simply marked to be deleted.
 We can delete the marked-for-deletion plans together with the data after a certain period (usually after 3 to 6 months).